TijesuRejoice/alx-zero_day/0x03-git/README.md

-My name is Ti-Jesub and I can do all things
+My name is Ti-Jesu and I can do all things